Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations

-The theoretical underpinnings of this relation are the geometrical reciprocity relation \citep{E33, 2007GReGr..39.1055E} that holds in any metric theory of gravity, and the fact that light propagates along null geodesics with the photon number conserved.
-This is not the case in non-metric theories of gravity, theories of varying fundamental constants, or axion--photon mixing models \citep{2004PhRvD..69j1305B, 2004PhRvD..70h3533U}.
-Therefore, an observational falsification of \eref{eq:dd} could be a useful probe of exotic physics provided that cosmic distance measurements are exempt from astrophysical systematic errors \citep[e.g.\ see][for violations induced by inter-galactic dust extinction]{2006MNRAS.372..191C}.
+The theoretical underpinnings of this relation are the geometrical reciprocity relation \citep{E33, 2007GReGr..39.1055E} that holds in any metric theory of gravity and the fact that light propagates along null geodesics with the photon number conserved.
+This is not the case in nonmetric theories of gravity, theories of varying fundamental constants, or axion--photon mixing models \citep{2004PhRvD..69j1305B, 2004PhRvD..70h3533U}.
+Therefore, an observational falsification of \eref{eq:dd} could be a useful probe of exotic physics, provided that cosmic distance measurements are exempt from astrophysical systematic effects \citep[e.g., see][for violations induced by intergalactic dust extinction]{2006MNRAS.372..191C}.

 Several cosmological probes can be used for this purpose.
-Luminosity distances are indicated by the brightness of Type Ia supernovae (SNIa) through the standard candle relation, and angular-diameter distances can be inferred from the apparent size of cosmic standard rulers.
-Numerous studies devoted to testing the validity of \eref{eq:dd} have used SNIa $\dL$ data in combination with $\dA$ estimates from X-ray observations of galaxy clusters \citep[e.g.][]{2004PhRvD..69j1305B, 2004PhRvD..70h3533U, 2006IJMPD..15..759D, 2010ApJ...722L.233H, 2015JCAP...10..061S}.
-However, astrophysical uncertainties such as the 3D profile of intra-cluster plasma may significantly affect the estimation of $\dA$ \citep{2012ApJ...745...98M, 2013ApJ...777L..24Y}.
-More reliable estimates can be derived from the baryon acoustic oscillation (BAO) signal in the galaxy power spectrum for which systematic effects due to the non-linearity of the matter density field are expected to alter $\dA$ estimates to less than a few per-cent level \citep{2008PhRvD..77b3533C, 2014MNRAS.440.1420R}.
+Luminosity distances are indicated by the brightness of Type Ia supernovae (SNIa) through the standard-candle relation, and angular-diameter distances can be inferred from the apparent size of cosmic standard rulers.
+Numerous studies devoted to testing the validity of \eref{eq:dd} have used SNIa $\dL$ data in combination with $\dA$ estimates from X-ray observations of galaxy clusters \citep[e.g.,][]{2004PhRvD..69j1305B, 2004PhRvD..70h3533U, 2006IJMPD..15..759D, 2010ApJ...722L.233H, 2015JCAP...10..061S}.
+However, angular distance measurements from galaxy cluster observations are cosmological-model dependent \citep[see, e.g.,][]{2006ApJ...647...25B}.
+Furthermore, astrophysical uncertainties such as the three-dimensional profile of intra-cluster plasma may significantly affect the estimation of $\dA$ \citep{2012ApJ...745...98M, 2013ApJ...777L..24Y}.
+Recent works have instead used angular-diameter distance measurements from observations of strong lens systems \citep{2016JCAP...02..054H, 2017JCAP...09..039H, 2016ApJ...822...74L, 2017IJMPD..2650097F, 2017JCAP...07..010R}.
+These estimates have the advantage of being cosmological-model independent, but they are not exempt from systematic effects.
+In fact, lens mass model uncertainties due to the mass-sheet degeneracy and the effect of external perturbators may have a strong impact on the inferred properties of these systems \citep{2013AA...559A..37S}.
+More reliable estimates can be derived from the baryon acoustic oscillation (BAO) signal in the galaxy power spectrum.
+Although they depend on the cosmic matter density and the Hubble constant, thus demanding prior external information, these only contribute to statistical uncertainties.
+In contrast, systematic effects due to the nonlinearity of the matter density field are largely sub-dominant, as they are expected to alter $\dA$ estimates to less than a few percent level \citep{2008PhRvD..77b3533C, 2014MNRAS.440.1420R}.